robisim74/angular-l10n/doc/spec.md

 `setMissingValue(value: string);` | Sets the value to use for missing keys `setMissingKey(key: string);` | Sets the key to use for missing keys `setComposedKeySeparator(keySeparator: string);` | Sets composed key separator.
 Default is the point '.'
+`disableI18nPlural();` | Disables the translation of numbers that are contained at the beginning of the keys

 ### <a name="2.3"/>2.3 Loading the translation data
 #### Direct loading